-- Parents/foster parents who are working or going to school or have a referral from Department of Child Services (DCS) or a referral from TANF/IMPACT.
+- Be working or going to school, or have a referral from the Department of Child Services (DCS) or TANF/IMPACT.

-- Children receiving care must be 12 years of age or younger unless they have special needs.
+- Children receiving care must be a U.S. Citizen or qualified legal alien and 12 years of age or younger unless they have special needs.

-Families living ANY county (as of May 6, 2019) in Indiana and meeting the following eligibility requirements will be eligible:
+Families living in ANY county in Indiana and meeting the following eligibility requirements will be eligible: